rlugojr/IM-Documentation/source/plugins.rst

 plugin.yml
 ++++++++++
 This file is required in a plugin.
-It contains the information used by PocketMine-MP to load this plugin.
+It contains the information used by ImagicalMine to load this plugin.
 It's in YAML format (you will use this format for plugin configurations).
 It has four required fields: name, version, api and main.
 Each one of these fields (and all the optional ones) are described on the plugin.yml page.
 Be sure that it is named exactly plugin.yml.

 ======= ====================================================================================
 field   data